Yule-Cai/Helix-Swarm/README.md

 - Suggested fix:
 ```

-This turns the reviewer from a generic advice generator into a traceable project auditor.
+This turns the reviewer from a vague security reporter into a traceable project auditor.

-A finding is not accepted unless it is tied to concrete code evidence.
+A serious finding should be tied to concrete code evidence.

 ---

 ### 5. Skill-Aware Workflows

-Helix-Swarm can search and compare SkillHub-style skills before using or installing them.
+Helix-Swarm is designed to work with SkillHub-style skills and local SOP-style skills.

-Instead of blindly adding capabilities, the workflow becomes:
+Instead of blindly adding new capabilities, the intended workflow is:

 ```text
 Search → Compare → Explain → Ask → Install